delaneyj/datastar/site/static/md/guide/getting_started.md

 ### `setAll()`

 The `setAll()` action sets the values of multiple signals at once.
-It takes a signals' name prefix that is used to match against signals, and a value to set them to, as arguments.
+It takes a path prefix that is used to match against signals, and a value to set them to, as arguments.

 ```html
 <button data-on-click="setAll('form_', true)"></button>